On the infinite Borwein product raised to a positive real power: Introduction and statement of results

 where $p$ is any prime (not necessarily $p=3$).
 We shall refer to the $c_p^{(\delta)}(n)$ as \emph{Borwein coefficients}.

 At this point it is appropriate to mention that the use of asymptotic machinery to prove positivity results (including sign patterns) for the coefficients appearing in infinite $q$-products is quite established and known to be efficient.
 In particular, Richmond and Szekeres~\cite{MR515217}, making heavy use of results of Iseki~\cite{MR95807,MR0108473}, employed the Rademacher circle method to prove the sign pattern of the G\"ollnitz--Gordon continued fraction.
-Recently, Chern~\cite{Ch2019} established the asymptotics of the coeffients of any product of Dedekind eta functions.
-His methods are very similar to those we use in the present paper but we consider arbitrary real powers of the infinite products.
-We would also like to mention that C.~Wang~\cite{Wang2019} recently utilized asymptotic machinery to settle the famous first Borwein Conjecture (cf.\ \cite{MR1395410}) which is a statement about the coefficients appearing in a sequence of finite products.
-(Some related open conjectures about sequences of infinite products were recently raised by Bhatnagar and the first author in \cite{BhSchl2019}, however, no attempt was made there to attack the conjectures by asymptotic machinery or by other means.)
+Recently, Chern~\cite{Ch2019,Ch2020} established the asymptotics of the coefficients of any finite product of Dedekind eta functions, and similarly the asymptotics of the coefficients of $q$-products satisfying modular symmetries.
+His methods are very similar to those we use in the present paper but we consider arbitrary real powers of the infinite products (and our applications are of a different, more analytic nature).
+We would also like to mention that C.~Wang~\cite{Wang2019} recently utilized asymptotic machinery to settle the famous first Borwein Conjecture (cf.\ \cite{MR1395410}) which is a statement about the coefficients appearing in a sequence of \textit{finite} products.
+Some related open conjectures about sequences of infinite products were recently raised by Bhatnagar and the first author in \cite{BhSchl2019}, however, no attempt was made there to attack the conjectures by asymptotic machinery or by other means.

 In order to state our results we recall the definition of the modified Bessel function of the first kind $I_1(z)$ given by

 cf.\ \cite[p.~222, Equation~(4.12.2)]{AAR}, which is an entire function.
 Its integral representation is